djipco/surface-scanmeister/README.md

 }
 ```

+The NPM `samba-client` module needs the `smbclient` package to be installed.

 ## Node.js

 The control program is written in JavaScript so Node.js must be installed.
 First, we need to add the